-Official entertaining is an important part of The Prince of Wales’s and The Duchess of Cornwall’s role.
-These occasions range from receiving official guests and foreign dignitaries to giving receptions of various kinds to thank those involved with The Prince’s and The Duchess’s charities.
+Official entertaining is an important part of The Prince of Wales’ and The Duchess of Cornwall’s role.
+These occasions range from receiving official guests and foreign dignitaries to giving receptions of various kinds to thank those involved with The Prince’s and The Duchess’ charities.

-The Master of the Household’s Department also includes Orderlies (who maintain office equipment and are responsible for office supplies, stationery and office cars) and Receptionists, and it has responsibility for health and safety.
+The Master of the Household’s Department manages the logistical and transport arrangements for official visits at home and abroad.
+There are usually several overseas visits a year.
+The Department also includes Orderlies (who maintain office equipment and are responsible for office supplies, stationery and office cars) and Receptionists.

 Working at The Household

 The Household believes that the diversity of modern society is its greatest asset.
 The Household wishes to attract, employ, and reward the very best talent, regardless of gender, race, ethnic or national origin, disability, religion, sexual orientation or age.
 The Household enables our employees to contribute to their maximum potential and we draw strength from our diversity.
 The recruitment process enables the Household to recruit from the widest available pool with an approach which is fair, open and accessible.

 Supporting people, organisations and communities

 Support for people, communities and organisations is a major part of Their Royal Highnesses’ vision and work and a primary focus for their charities and engagement programmes.
 This year the Household supported Their Royal Highnesses in undertaking 356 engagements in person across 3 countries and 84 towns and cities in the UK and virtually.